jarib/celerity/trunk/README.txt

 == DESCRIPTION:

-	Celerity is a JRuby/RJB wrapper around the HtmlUnit Java library (http://htmlunit.sourceforge.net/).
+        Celerity is a JRuby library for easy and fast functional test automation for web applications.
+It is a wrapper around the HtmlUnit Java library and is currently aimed at providing the same API and functionality as Watir.
-	The goal of the project is to implement the Watir API (http://wtf.rubyforge.org/) on top of HtmlUnit.

 == FEATURES: